|Add to your personal catalog|

 HS-116 The U.S. Since 1877 (Spring; Yearly; 3.00 Credits; H) This course uses original documents, novels, and other sources to explore the interrelationships between domestic and foreign affairs and to examine the consequences of actions taken at the national and local level.

-HS-121 The Sixties (Fall; Yearly; 4.00 Credits; H,CW) The Sixties were a period of remarkable change withlasting cultural, political, and social consequences.
+HS-121 The Sixties (Either Semester; Variable; 4.00 Credits; H,CW) The Sixties were a period of remarkable change withlasting cultural, political, and social consequences.
 The course uses documents, films, and music to examine topics such as the civil rights movement, the youth movement, the Viet Nam war, and the emergence of conservative politics.
 Students develop writing, reading, and speaking skills in a supportive learning environment.
 First semester freshman students only.